Skip to the main content.

 Gig Economy Reality Check

-3 Typical Mistakes that Lead to High Labor Costs
+3 Typical Mistakes That Lead to High Labor Costs

 Even with the right tools, small missteps can push labor costs up fast.
 The difference between “controlled” and “out of control” is usually whether you catch issues during the week, not after the month closes.